Bpfrederick/Scraper-2.0/README.md

-Sure, here’s a comprehensive README file for your GitHub repository that includes a description of the script, the issue, and the goal:

----

 # ASC License Scraper

 This repository contains a Python script designed to scrape email addresses from a specific web page by automating the process of entering license numbers and solving reCAPTCHA using the 2Captcha service.